CognitiveModeling/DigiLeTs/README.md

 ```

 See `data/original/corrupted/info` and `data/preprocessed/corrupted/info` (same content) for detailed information about which instances are corrupted and in which way.

+## Experiments

+Code for our experiments can be found in `experiments/`.
+Please see the paper for more details.

 ## Citation